xcomfan/xcomfan.github.io/pki.md

 ### Naming

 A Common Name is all you need in a certificate.
-Locality, country, organizaiton, unit is all pretty irrelevant.
+Locality, country, organization, unit is all pretty irrelevant.
 Same for distinguished names.
 The modern best practice is to leverage the [subject alternative name (SAN) X.509 extension](https://tools.ietf.org/html/rfc5280#section-4.2.1.6).

-There are 4 sorts of SANs in common use, all of which bind names that are boradly used and understood.
+There are 4 sorts of SANs in common use, all of which bind names that are broadly used and understood.

 * Domain names (DNS)
 * email addresses